wds4/tribal-tapestry/essays/bookJustification/hypotheses/decentralizedLinguisticConsensus.md

 The basic starting point of tapestry theory is that DLC requires two prerequisites: a universal language and a method for WoT.
 The universal language must be as simple as possible and devoid of arbitrary decision making.
 We argue that the only universal language to satisfy those conditions is mathematics.
 In particular: set theory and graph theory.

 That, and at least a rudimentary concept of WoT: the notion that arbitrary decisions will be influenced greatly by, if not completely absorbed from, those around us.
-In the secitons that follow we develop both those ideas, starting with the math of set theory and graph theory as the starting point for knowledge representation.
+In the sections that follow we develop both those ideas, starting with the math of set theory and graph theory as the starting point for knowledge representation.

 We will develop these ideas in the following sections.